 Amsterdam’s city flag is super badass.
 We already knew this, of course.
-But in 2015 it was confirmed by flag enthusiast Roman Mars during one of his TED talks.
-Aren’t you wondering about the origin of ‘the most badass city flag of the world’?
-Well, we were!
-That’s why we did some research.
+But in 2015 it was confirmed by flag enthusiast Roman Mars (on 10:10) during one of his TED talks.

 The flag as we know it today (horizontal red flag, with a black banner and three white crosses) was assigned as the official city flag in February of 1975, but the history dates back to earlier times.
 Apparently this design was already used in the 17th century, but back then this was an unofficial design.

 The three crosses ánd the coat of arms are a much used symbol in Amsterdam.
 You're able to find them on buildings, bridges, posts and catch them on our 100 Highlights cruise, open boat and pedal boat.

 The red, white and black flag is an excerpt of the coat of arms of Amsterdam which dates back from approximately 1280.
 This sign includes the red and black shield with three white crosses that’s being held by two golden lions.
 On top of the shield there’s a imperial crown that’s added in 1489 due to help during the Jonker Fransen War.